Home appraisal: Important things to know

 Quick insights

-- A home appraisal is an estimate of a home’s market value and is conducted by a licensed professional.
+- A home appraisal is an estimate of a home’s market value.
+A licensed professional conducts an appraisal when a home is bought, sold or refinanced.

 Whether you’re buying, refinancing or selling a house, a home appraisal is a crucial part of the financing journey.
-A home appraisal is used to determine the estimated value of a home, which can significantly impact the outcome of your transaction.
+The appraisal is used to determine the estimated value of a home, which can significantly impact the outcome of your transaction.

 The appraisal process may seem daunting at first, but we’re here to help.
-In this guide, we’ll cover what you may need to know about home appraisals, including how they work, what factors are considered, the costs involved and what to expect during the process.
+In this guide, we’ll cover what you may need to know about home appraisals, including how they work and what to expect during the process.

 What is a home appraisal and why is it important?